 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz

-After a drop until 2014 the number of online job vacancies for midwives has been increasing at a greater rate than that for all vacancies.
+Following a decline until 2015, the number of online job vacancies for midwives has been increasing at a greater rate than that for all vacancies.

 Jobs advertised chart